kswaldemar/rewind-viewer/README.md

 cmake ..
 cmake --build . --config Release
 ```
 *Note*: Compiler with c++14 support needed.
 That means Visual Studio 2015 or higher on Windows.

-:warning: **Note**: Viewer should be launched from the same folder, where `resources` is located.
-So you need to manually copy `resources` to build folder, or copy executable to project root directory.

 ## Strategy integration

 Strategy should send commands in json format via socket.
 You may use one from `clients` folder or implement your own.

 :warning: Json protocol starting from release 2.0 doesn't compatible with older clients (from 1.3 and below).
 Check that your client is updated.

 Sample usage:
 1. Start the viewer.
 2. Start localrunner, preferably in render_to_screen=false mode.
 3. Start your strategy.
 4. To be able to drew things in the viewer you will need to create a client, send data to the client in your strategy, and **end the frame** with client command.
 5. There is no need to close the viewer after the strategy is done, just start from step 2.
 Old drawn data will be cleaned after new connection.

 ### Create client four your language